MrBertieG/bar-quiz/README.md

 <br>
 - Contact
     - The user can open the contact window and enter any feedback.
-    - The contact window can be close via the X button.
+    - The contact window can be close via the X button.<br>
 ![Mobile Contact Window](assets/images/readme_img/mobile_contact.png) <br>
 <br><br>
 Desktop <br>